-The AGM will be held on 1 May 2025, and the Notice of Annual General Meeting is on pages 91 to 96 of this Annual Report.
-The Notice of Annual General Meeting also contains a Special Resolution (Resolution 13) that seeks authority for the Directors to convene a General Meeting, other than an AGM, on not less than fourteen days' clear notice, although it is anticipated that such authority would only be exercised under exceptional circumstances.
+The AGM will be held on 29 April 2025, at the offices of Maven Capital Partners UK LLP, 6th Floor, Saddlers House, 44 Gutter Lane, London EC2V 6BR and the Notice of Annual General Meeting is on pages 96 to 101 of this Annual Report.
+The Notice of Annual General Meeting also contains a Resolution that seeks authority for the Directors to convene a general meeting, other than an annual general meeting, on not less than fourteen days' clear notice, although it is anticipated that such authority would only be exercised under exceptional circumstances.

-The Board encourages Shareholders to vote at the AGM using a hard copy proxy form, via Crest, or electronically using the Registrar's Proxy Voting App at: maven3-agm.city-proxyvoting.uk.
-Please refer to the notes to the Notice of Annual General Meeting on pages 93 to 96 of this Annual Report.
+The Board encourages Shareholders to vote at the AGM using a hard copy proxy form, via CREST, or electronically using the Registrar's Proxy Voting App at: maven5-agm.city-proxyvoting.uk.
+Please refer to the notes to the Notice of Annual General Meeting on pages 98 to 101 of this Annual Report.

 The Directors consider that all of the Resolutions to be put to the AGM are in the best interests of the Company and its Shareholders as a whole.
-The Directors recommend that Shareholders vote in favour of each Resolution to be put to the AGM.

-Authorised for issue by the Board Maven Capital Partners UK LLP Secretary
+Authorised for issue by the Board Maven Capital Partners UK LLP Secretary 12 March 2025